 Books and eBooks

-Students can send themselves a tinyURL from the catalog by email.
+Another useful feature of the OCLC Wordcat search engine that powers the "discovery" search is that your students can send themselves a tinyURL from the catalog by email.
 This tinyURL will take them back into the catalog to the exact page containing the hyperlink to the desired eBook.
-This streamlines the process of finding and using eBooks.
+We think this streamlines the process of finding and using eBooks.

 In addition to using the "discovery" search of the online library catalog, OCLC Worldcat, you may choose to search individual eBook collections, databases, or eJournals by title and keyword, too.
 In this type of search, it might be advisable to select collections or modules specific to a particular subject or academic discipline.